ourlifeloop/marketing/src/cms/training-faqs/what-is-the-activity-feed.md

 ---
-question: What is the Activity Feed?
+question: What is the activity feed?
 answer: "The Activity Feed allows you to see which activities (either group or personal) that your loved one has attended or declined.
 There may be photos attached to the activity to view as well! "